Maryland

 SB 661 and HB 802 (2026 Session)

-The current legislative session includes SB 661 and HB 802, companion bills that would allow intercepted communications to be received as evidence in criminal proceedings under certain circumstances.
-These bills focus on the evidentiary side of the problem: even when a Ring doorbell captures audio of a crime, the audio portion is currently inadmissible in Maryland courts because it was obtained in violation of the wiretapping statute.
+The 2026 session saw SB 661 and HB 802, companion bills that would have allowed intercepted communications to be received as evidence in criminal proceedings under certain circumstances.
+These bills focused on the evidentiary side of the problem: even when a Ring doorbell captures audio of a crime, the audio portion is currently inadmissible in Maryland courts because it was obtained in violation of the wiretapping statute.

 Why Reform Matters for Ring Owners